wladradchenko/wunjo.wladradchenko.ru/README.md

 - [x] Optimized using memory for retouch and remove object for long video

 Update 1.6.1
+- [x] Fix bug with enhancer.
+Improve enhancer for video and face.
+Added enhancer for drawing video
 - [ ] Imitate [emotions](https://github.com/PlayVoice/whisper-vits-svc/tree/bigvgan-mix-v2/crepe) in voice and improve voice cloning
 - [ ] Music generation
 - [ ] Adding a new tool for creating a user-drawable mask that is attached to the segmentation object and moves with it